aol/cyclops/readme.md

 SimpleReact is an easy to use, concurrent, reactive programming library for JDK 8.
 It is a fluent API, that implements java.util.stream.Stream, and is built on top of Java 8 CompletableFutures and the Stream API.
 It provides a focused, simple and limited Reactive API aimed at solving the 90% use case - but without adding complexity.

 Since v0.3 SimpleReact also provides Scala Seq like functionality via [jOOλ's Seq](http://www.jooq.org/products/jOO%CE%BB/javadoc/0.9.5/org/jooq/lambda/Seq.html), which is implemented by SimpleReact Stage.
+See [A Simple Api, and a Rich Api](https://github.com/aol/simple-react/wiki/A-simple-API,-and-a-Rich-API) for details on SimpleReact core and the java Streaming interfaces.

 * Adding SimpleReact as a dependency : https://github.com/aol/simple-react/wiki/Adding-SimpleReact-as-a-dependency